RafaelSantos025/Bruteforcer/README.md

 <b>Passing an request file: </b>

-The request file will looks like this:
+The request file, called "request.txt" will looks like this:

-(request.txt)
 ```
 GET /^toReplace^ HTTP/1.1
 Host: www.example.com